-Controlling for Nonresponse Bias
+Testing for Nonresponse Bias

-The procedure described above for selecting the panel of residential properties to be monitored over time is carefully designed so that the properties selected for field screening will be a random sample of all properties in their respective strata.
-However, if a property is to be included in the panel, we must obtain baseline data from both the owner and the tenant.
+The procedure described above for selecting the panel of residential properties to be monitored over time is carefully designed so that the properties selected for baseline surveys will be a random sample of all properties in their respective strata.
+However, if a property is to be included in the panel, we must obtain baseline data from both the owner and, for occupied rental properties, at least one tenant.
 If those who are willing to be interviewed differ in other important respects from those who are unwilling, the panel will not be representative of the population from which it is drawn.

 Nonresponse bias is always a danger in field surveys; moreover, since the relevant characteristics of nonrespondents can seldom be ascertained, the extent of the bias and its effect on subsequent analysis of the data are difficult to determine.
-In the present case, how-
+In the present case, however, we see several ways of evaluating nonresponse bias as it affects the sampling validity of our panel of residential properties, their owners, and their occupants.